ZoneJ561/comb/README.md

-## A COMBINED LIST OF PLAYLISTS FORM THE WEB
+## A COMBINED LIST OF PLAYLISTS FROM THE WEB

 Playlist: https://bit.ly/buddychewtv2
 - `tvpass.org`